 Cash flow forecasting is performed on a regular basis.
 The Directors monitor rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs.
-Post period end, the Company announced its IPO on the AIM Market raising approximately GBP 3.1m, strengthening its balance sheet considerably.
+The Company announced its IPO on the AIM Market raising approximately GBP 3.3m, and a further \$3.1m was raised post year end, strengthening its balance sheet considerably.